 Æ 18, 7 h, 4.45 g.
 Obv.
 M AV KAI ΑΝΤΩΝEΙΝOC.
 Bare-headed, draped bust of Caracalla Caesar r.
 Rev. ΦΙΛΙΠΠΟΠΟΛΕΙΤΩΝ.
 Normal type (Private collection, photos by permission).

-* Boeae in Laconia, coins of Caracalla.
+* Boeae in Laconia, coins of Caracalla (not illustrated).
 Eros is advancing l., holding a bow in his l. hand and a torch in his r. hand.

 Nicopolis ad Istrum / Geta Caesar

 Reference: Varbanov 1559 (but with wrong obverse legend given)

 References: Waddington, Recueil général, 28; SNG von Aulock 894